its-edalo/slay-the-jokers/README.md

 - **Windows Only**: This mod currently supports only Windows systems.

 - **Other Mods & Compatibility**: This mod has not been tested alongside other Balatro mods.
-Mods that add or modify cards are currently not compatible.
-QoL mods and other non-card-related mods should work, but have not been tested (except for the [Handy](https://github.com/SleepyG11/HandyBalatro) mod, which was confirmed to work).
+Mods that add new cards or modify card names and effects are currently not compatible.
+Reskins, QoL mods, and other non-card-related mods should work, but have not been tested (except for the [Handy](https://github.com/SleepyG11/HandyBalatro) mod, which was confirmed to work).

 - **Privacy**: This mod *only uploads game-related data* (such as card positions) to the Slay the Jokers server - no personal or private information is collected.
 You can verify this by checking out `stj_save.lua` and `stj_uploader.py`.